-William Malone memorial gates - roadside stories
+William George Malone memorial gates

 Stone war-memorial gates in Stratford commemorate Lieutenant Colonel William George Malone, a local farmer and lawyer who commanded the Wellington Infantry Battalion at Gallipoli during the First World War.
 Although the Gallipoli campaign was ultimately a failure, Malone's troops achieved some notable successes.
-However, Malone was killed (possibly by friendly fire) after his men seized the heights of Chunuk Bair.
+However, Malone was killed (possibly by friendly fire) shortly after his men seized the heights of Chunuk Bair.

 Transcript